ejde/fantasy-hockey-analysis/README.md

 ## Future Improvements

-- **Find players**: Search for available players based on recommendations, and generate specific claims or drops from the team.
-Will likely experiment with langchain, an agent framework or the assistants API from OpenAI.
 - **Advanced Visualization**: Add more charts and visual aids to show changes in team performance after applying recommendations.
 - **User Preferences**: Allow customization of AI recommendation settings, such as risk tolerance or positional needs.